Retaliation in the Workplace and Workers’ Comp in PA

 Knowing the difference between what actions an employer may legally take and what actions are forbidden may be crucial when you prepare to return to work after an injury.
 We can help.
 At the Harrisburg office of Schmidt Kramer, our workers’ compensation attorneys regularly answer the questions for folks from Hummelstown, Colonial Park, Hershey, Steelton, and other nearby communities.

-If you are making the transition back to work and fear that you may become the target of retribution, call us at 717-888-8888 locally or 888-476-0807 toll-free to schedule a free, confidential case review.
+If you are making the transition back to work and fear that you may become the target of retribution, call us at (888) 476-0807 toll-free to schedule a free, confidential case review with a Harrisburg workers compensation lawyer at our firm.
 We also invite you to request free copy of our client report, Who Pays the Bills When You Are Injured at Work?, available as a download from this site or by mail when ordered by phone.